 The scale of the season explains the pressure.
-Through April 18, 2025, the IRS had received 140.633 million individual income tax returns, including 72.504 million e-filed returns received from tax professionals, according to IRS filing season statistics.
+Through April 18, 2025, the IRS had received 140.633 million individual income tax returns, including 72.504 million e-filed returns from tax professionals, according to IRS filing season statistics.
 For firms with write-up work attached to those returns, every late client file competes with return preparation, reviewer time, extension decisions, and client follow-up.

 Triage late clients before staff touch the books